rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/alerts.md

 there are discrepancies between figures in numerical and written form, or if the same number is repeated in a manner that suggests a potential error.

-### 'House style'

-The 'House Style' alert ensures that the document adheres to the specific stylistic standards of your organization.
-It flags deviations from predefined style guidelines, such as the way in which dates are written, whether "and / or" should be used and so on.
-We offer a range of these alerts that can be turned on or off, but we can also create custom alerts to suit your organization's needs.

 ### Holiday alert

-The Holiday Alert checks the dates mentioned in the document against a database of public holidays.
-It notifies the user if a date coincides with a holiday, which could affect deadlines or the execution of the contract.
+The Holiday Alert checks the dates mentioned in the document against a database of public holidays and weekends .
+It notifies the user if a date coincides with a (future) holiday, which could affect deadlines or the execution of the contract.

 ### Template alert